freenas/freenas-docs/userguide/storage.rst

    +------------------+----------------+--------------------------------------------------------------------------------------------+

 Drag the slider to select the desired number of disks.
-:guilabel:`Volume Manager` will display the resulting storage capacity, taking swap space into account.
+:guilabel:`Volume Manager` displays the resulting storage capacity, including taking swap space into account.
 To change the layout or the number of disks, use the mouse to drag the slider to the desired volume layout.
 The :guilabel:`Volume layout` drop-down menu can also be clicked if a different level of redundancy is required.